intuitive-robots/mdt_policy/README.md

 ![MDT Architecture](https://intuitive-robots.github.io/mdt_policy/static/image/mdt-v-figure.png)

-This work introduces the Multimodal Diffusion Transformer (MDT), a novel diffusion policy framework, that excels at learning versatile behavior from multimodal goal specifi- cations with few language annotations.
-MDT leverages a diffusion based multimodal transformer backbone and two self-supervised auxiliary objectives to master long-horizon manipulation tasks based on multimodal goals.
-The vast majority of imitation learning methods only learn from individual goal modalities, e.g. either language or goal images.
-However, existing large- scale imitation learning datasets are only partially labeled with language annotations, which prohibits current methods from learning language conditioned behavior from these datasets.
-MDT addresses this challenge by introducing a latent goal- conditioned state representation, that is simultaneously trained on multimodal goal instructions.
-This state representation aligns image and language based goal embeddings and encodes suffi- cient information to predict future states.
-The representation is trained via two self-supervised auxiliary objectives that enhance the performance of the presented transformer backbone.
-MDT shows exceptional performance on 164 tasks provided by the chal- lenging CALVIN and LIBERO benchmarks, including a LIBERO version that contains less than 2% language annotations.
-Further, MDT establishes a new record on the CALVIN manipulation challenge, demonstrating an absolute performance improvement of 15% over prior state-of-the-art methods, that require large- scale pretraining and contain 10× more learnable parameters.
-MDT demonstrated its ability to solve long-horizon manipulation from sparsely annotated data in both simulated and real-world environments.

----

 This is the official code repository for the paper [Multimodal Diffusion Transformer: Learning Versatile Behavior from Multimodal Goals](https://openreview.net/pdf?id=Pt6fLfXMRW).